Header

 Fred and I used the pointed pens for transitional lettering à la George Bickham (the universal penman), and especially Fred was quite skillful in this.
 But in the 1980s these pointed steel pens – or ‘Schelvispennen’ as we call them in Dutch – were hard to find because most of them were not manufactured anymore.
 We went to about every office supply shop we came across, also in London and in Berlin.
 It almost became an obsession but in the end we had collected hundreds of steel pens in all sorts of shapes and sizes.

 Some pens can still be bought, but I thought it would be nice to share some pictures of the most interesting pens I have.
-I took the opportunity to change the header of this type blog, using an index nib, the funniest steel pen I posses.

 Have a look at more pictures of pens and boxes here.